 Here We Go Magic's self-titled debut is, like the LPs of yore, split into two distinct sides—one full of hummable, groove-inflected bedroom folk, and the other populated by cascading waves of ambient white noise.
 That division is perhaps the only calculated aspect of Here We Go Magic, whose creator, singer-songwriter Luke Temple, didn't even set out to create.
-Following the album's release on Austin's own Western Vinyl, Here We Go Magic grew from a one-piece to a five-piece, which is currently on the road supporting indie darling Grizzly Bear.
-Ahead of the tour's stop at The Parish tomorrow night, Decider spoke with Temple about his confidence in the band, leaving his listeners with a smile, and watching Grizzly Bear blow the fuck up.
+Following the album's release on Austin's Western Vinyl, Here We Go Magic grew from a one-piece to a five-piece, which is currently on the road supporting indie darling Grizzly Bear.
+Ahead of the tour's stop last night and tonight at The Fillmore, Decider spoke with Temple about his confidence in the band, leaving his listeners with a smile, and watching Grizzly Bear blow the fuck up.

 Decider: How's the tour with Grizzly Bear going?